Fun Finance Activities

 Fun Review Games Help Students Remember

 The students get very excited in our own version of Head’s Up.
 The instructor holds a term up behind two students and their teams try to guide them to the correct word without hitting the buzzwords.
+This finance activity acts as a necessary review game to ensure the students are learning the material.

 The Penny Game teaches students to budget in different circumstances.
 Sometimes you lose your job; sometimes you receive a raise.
 In small groups, the students decide how to budget the household income taking into account everyone’s needs and wants.